 On-the-job training opportunities have been a popular and successful method of training for both individuals and employers in the region.
-Over the past two years, 21 companies have participated and trained 88 individuals through On-the-Job training dollars.
+In the current program year to date, 16 companies have participated and trained 54 individuals through On-the-Job training dollars.

-Incumbent Worker Training has proven to be a valuable training tool in the region in the last 2 years.
-8 companies have taken advantage of this program to finance the skills upgrade training of 37 employees.
+Incumbent Worker Training has proven to be a valuable training tool in the region.
+In the current program year, 6 companies have taken advantage of this program to finance the skills upgrade training of 23 employees.

-Transitional Training has provided 2 persons with the opportunity to obtain work experience with 2 companies in the region.
+Transitional Training will provide eligible customers with the opportunity to obtain work experience.
 Transitional Training provides an employer with an incentive to provide a limited work experience to individuals with barriers to obtaining or retaining steady employment.